 Industrial and municipal facilities are both grouped as major or minor facilities based upon their size and/or their potential to impact the receiving stream.
-The chart titled "Major/Minor Municipal and Industrial Facilities" provides a numeric break down of these types of facilities.

 Municipal and industrial facilities are required to verify compliance with numeric permit limits by monitoring their effluents (i.e., self-monitoring).
 Monitoring frequency can vary from daily to annually depending upon the pollution and impact potential of the facility.
-The facility must report monitoring results to the Department; typically this is done on a quarterly basis.
+The facility must report monitoring results to NDEQ; typically this is done on a quarterly basis.
 However, monitoring results that indicate non-compliance with permit requirements must be reported verbally within 24 hours.
 Records of all monitoring activities must be kept for a period of three years.

-The Section verifies compliance through a variety of activities including reviewing discharge monitoring reports, following up on complaints and incident reports, conducting onsite inspections, and performing effluent monitoring inspections.
+The Section verifies compliance through a variety of activities including reviewing discharge monitoring reports, following up on complaints and incident reports, conducting on-site inspections, and performing effluent-monitoring inspections.

 During on-site inspections, section personnel walk through the facility and review operational procedures and records.
 Major industrial and municipal facilities receive annual on-site inspections.
 The priority of minor facilities inspections is based on discharge compliance histories, incident reports and complaints.
-Inspectors performed 234 NPDES inspections in Fiscal Year 2014.
-A breakdown of those inspections is provided in the chart at right.
-In addition, the inspectors completed 102 pretreatment inspections and 41 inspections of nondischarging wastewater lagoons.
-During effluent monitoring inspections, effluent samples are collected and analyzed by the Department to compare with self-monitoring results.
+Inspectors performed 384 NPDES inspections in Fiscal Year 2015.
+A breakdown of those inspections is provided in the pie chart.
+In addition, the inspectors completed 51 inspections of non-discharging wastewater lagoons.
+During effluent monitoring inspections, effluent samples are collected and analyzed by NDEQ to compare with self-monitoring results.
 Facilities targeted for effluent monitoring inspections are chosen based upon pollution potential, past compliance or incident report histories, complaints, and/or Basin Management Approach priorities.
-One facility had an effluent monitoring inspection in FY14.